When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Introduction

-Having considered the baseline and flux requirements for resolvability, it is also essential to consider how inclination influences the appearance of the BHS.
-Inclination couples with spin and optical depth to determine the degree of asymmetry in the observed image, introducing a fundamental degeneracy among these three parameters\footnote{In a moderately optically thick regime, a non-spinning SMBH viewed edge-on appears semicircular, whereas in the optically thin regime, the BHS remains circular regardless of inclination.
+Having considered the baseline and flux requirements for resolvability, it is also essential to consider how the viewing inclination of the emitting accretion-disk flow relative to the BH spin axis influences the appearance of the BHS.
+This viewing inclination couples with spin and optical depth to determine the degree of asymmetry in the observed image, introducing a fundamental degeneracy among these three parameters\footnote{In a moderately optically thick regime, a non-spinning SMBH viewed edge-on appears semicircular, whereas in the optically thin regime, the BHS remains circular regardless of viewing inclination.
 In both cases, spin introduces asymmetries and a centroid displacement.} \citep{Takahashi2004}.
 In the fully optically thick regime, the BHS is completely obscured and cannot be recovered.
-In the moderately optically thin regime, photon rings\footnote{Photon rings are photons that orbit near the critical curve before escaping, forming thin rings that converge exponentially onto the BHS’s edge.} remain inaccessible, but the BHS becomes marginally resolvable as synchrotron photons from the hot, magnetized flow begin to escape \citep{Inoue2014}.
+In the moderately optically thin regime, photon rings\footnote{Photon rings are photons that orbit near the critical curve before escaping, forming narrow rings that converge exponentially onto the BHS’s edge.} remain inaccessible, but the BHS becomes marginally resolvable as synchrotron photons from the hot, magnetized accretion flow begin to escape \citep{Inoue2014}.
 At shorter wavelengths, as the emission becomes increasingly optically thin, the photon ring can be resolved \citep{Bronzwaer2020, KianaSalehi2024}.
-Each successive subring is progressively demagnified, rotated, and time-delayed relative to the last, and recovering the corresponding observables -- the Lyapunov exponent, time delay, and azimuthal shift -- requires a reliable determination of inclination.
-Sub-parsec inclination and polarization measurements of water megamasers additionally constrain the magnetic field structure in AGN \citep{Gallimore2024}.
-Furthermore, comparing the maser-disk inclination to orientations measured on 10-100~pc scales can reveal whether the inner disk aligns with circumnuclear gas or with the BH spin axis, thereby helping to distinguish whether the system resides in a standard and normal evolution (SANE) or magnetically arrested disk (MAD) magnetic flow state \citep{Ressler2023}.
+Each successive subring is progressively demagnified, rotated, and time-delayed relative to the last.
+Recovering the corresponding observables -- the Lyapunov exponent, time delay, and azimuthal shift -- therefore requires not only sufficient resolution, but also a reliable determination of the line-of-sight viewing geometry of the emitting accretion-disk flow.
+Water maser disks fit into this picture because they provide direct, sub-parsec measurements of the inner maser-disk inclination in each target AGN.
+If the maser disk traces the orientation of the inner accretion flow, its inclination supplies an external geometric reference for interpreting BHS and photon-ring morphology; if it does not, the comparison itself reveals a physically important warp or misalignment.
+In systems with resolved maser substructure, such mismatches can point to warped or magnetically influenced accretion flows that must be modeled before the maser disk is treated as a direct tracer of the innermost accretion-flow geometry \citep[e.g.,][]{Gallimore2024}.
+The 10-100~pc measurements trace circumnuclear gas well beyond that sub-parsec maser disk, so the two orientations need not match each other or the BH spin axis.
+Comparing the sub-parsec maser disk with the 10-100~pc circumnuclear gas reservoir can therefore test whether the inner disk is aligned with the larger-scale gas supply or instead more closely aligned with the BH spin axis, thereby helping to distinguish whether the system resides in a standard and normal evolution (SANE) or magnetically arrested disk (MAD) magnetic accretion-flow state \citep{Ressler2023}.